 6.6.1.4 Precedence of rtcph/rsb property over other port allocation mechanisms

 The setting of the rtcph/rsb property in general takes precedence over any values set in the local and remote descriptors with regard to port allocation for RTP streams.
+However, there are some exceptions:

-However, there is one exception: if the rtcph/rsb property is set to ON and a specific RTCP transport address is provided in the local and/or remote descriptor, e.g., using SDP "a=rtcp:" attribute as defined in [IETF RFC 3605], the RTCP packets should use the transport addresses indicated by the local/remote descriptors.
+If the rtcph/rsb property is set to ON and a specific RTCP transport address is provided in the local and/or remote descriptor, e.g., using SDP "a=rtcp:" attribute as defined in [IETF RFC 3605], the RTCP packets should use the transport addresses indicated by the local/remote descriptors.

+If the rtcph/rsb property is set to ON and the a=rtcp-mux attribute is provided in the local and/or remote descriptor, the RTCP packets shall use the same port as the one allocated for the RTP stream.

+The MGC should avoid using both the a=rtcp and the a=rtcp-mux attributes at the same time, as this leads to conflicting behaviours and may be replied with an error by the MG.
+However, a MG may also ignore the a=rtcp attribute if the a=rtcp-mux is included at the same time and use the same port for RTP and RTCP.

 [End Correction]

 [Begin Correction]

+6.6.1.6 Allocation rules in case of RTP-RTCP multiplexing [IETF RFC 5761]